Mikewando/IVTC-DN/README.md

 What IVTC DN does:
  - Does clearly display every input field to the user
  - Does allow the user to make field matching and decimation decisions at the same time
- - Does limit required prerequsite plugins
+ - Does limit required prerequisite plugins
  - Does output a single project file; can be used for one-line IVTC in scripts

 What IVTC DN doesn't do: